 Advisory Committee on Data for Evidence Building

-NCSES’s Director, Emilda B. Rivers, is serving as the Acting Chair for the Advisory Committee on Data for Evidence Building (ACDEB).
-The purpose of the committee is to review, analyze, and make recommendations on how to promote the use of federal data for evidence building.
-Its duties include assisting the Director of the Office of Management and Budget (OMB) on issues of access to data and providing recommendations on how to facilitate data sharing, data linkage, and privacy enhancing techniques.
-The Committee, which OMB has delegated to the Commerce Department's Office of the Under Secretary for Economic Affairs, submitted a publicly available annual report on its activities and findings to the OMB Director.
-The Year 1 Report is available for review here.
+The Advisory Committee on Data for Evidence Building (ACDEB) was charged with reviewing, analyzing, and making recommendations on how to promote the use of federal data for evidence building; NCSES’s Director, Emilda B. Rivers, served as the Acting Chair for the ACDEB.
+The Committee’s duties included assisting the Director of the Office of Management and Budget (OMB) on issues of access to data and providing recommendations on how to facilitate data sharing, data linkage, and privacy enhancing techniques.
+The Committee, which OMB delegated to the Commerce Department's Office of the Under Secretary for Economic Affairs, submitted two publicly available annual reports on its activities and findings to the OMB Director.

-The Year 2 Report was recently released, and the committee’s recommendation is that America’s DataHub Consortium, an NCSES-sponsored initiative whose aim is to promote collaboration with the Federal Statistical System, should serve as the pilot foundation for the National Secure Data Service (NSDS).
+The Year 2 Report was released in October 2022, and the committee’s recommendation is that America’s DataHub Consortium, an NCSES-sponsored initiative whose aim is to promote collaboration with the Federal Statistical System, should serve as the pilot foundation for the National Secure Data Service (NSDS).
 The creation of the NSDS was established in the CHIPS and Science Act with the purpose of helping data users “securely share, link, and analyze data to support the use of evidence in policymaking.”
-Read the committee’s full Year 2 Report here.
+Read the committee’s final report here.

 America's DataHub Consortium